 In 1835 the first installments of his 'Flora Japonica ' were finished.
 The 'Flora Japonica' was written in collaboration with Joseph Gerhard Zuccarini and issued in 30 parts.
 Only the first volume could be completed in 1841, and during Von Siebold's lifetime until 1844, only five installments of the second volume appeared.
 After Zuccarini's death in 1848, work on the Flora was virtually stopped, though on the basis of Zuccarini's and Siebold's manuscripts another five installments were edited by F.A.
 W. Miquel for publications in 1870.

 The Paulus Swaen company has for a long time specialized in the

-Japanese / Netherlands relationship in the 17th and 18th century,
+Japanese / Netherlands relationship in the 17th and 18th centuries,

-The year 2009 marked its 400th anniversary of a Trade relations, with cultural and economical exchange between Japan and the Netherlands and has induced us to compose some web pages and a Sale catalogue offering a number of beautiful, rare and important items with an accent on this unique relationship between both countries.
+The year 2009 marked its 400th anniversary of Trade relations, with cultural and economic exchange between Japan and the Netherlands and has induced us to compose some web pages and a Sale catalog offering several beautiful, rare and important items with an accent on this unique relationship between both countries.